PS1’s Iowa City Summer Residency is an initiative offering local artists dedicated space & time to work.

 Q: What is the time commitment?

 A: There is no minimum time commitment to participate; however, we encourage residents to make use of the residency structure to set aside extra time for themselves to work (that’s the point!).
-For example, if you work 9-5, commit to working for 2-3 hours every evening of the residency, or, if you can, take a vacation day and dedicate it to your creative practice.
+For example, if you work 9-5, commit to working for 2-3 hours most evenings of the residency, or, if you can, take a vacation day and dedicate it to your creative practice.

 We also strongly encourage all residents to participate in the group meals and exhibition!